 An objection must be made within two months of the issue date of the Valuation and Rates Notice and it should be lodged on the prescribed form which is available from Council’s Property Services office.

 Raising an objection to a valuation is a formal administrative process governed by law and recognised by the Victorian Civil & Administrative Tribunal (VCAT).
-Before commencing this process, you are encouraged to discuss your valuation concerns with Council Valuers on 9840 9333.
+Before commencing this process, you are encouraged to discuss your valuation concerns with a Valuer by contacting Property Services Unit on 9840 9333 who will direct your enquiries to the relevant Valuers appointed by the Valuer General Victoria.

 The requirements and obligations of all parties are detailed in the Valuation of Land Act 1960 and the Valuation of Land Regulations 2014.